tetujin/SenbayKit-CLI/README.md

 camera.start()
 ```

-#### Live Streaming with Web Server (Flask)
+#### Live Streaming by MotionJPEG + Web Server (Flask)

+[Motion JPEG(M-JPEG or MJPEG)](https://en.wikipedia.org/wiki/Motion_JPEG) is a video compression format based on JPEG which is one of an image compression formula.
+A Motion JPEG video is composed by multiple JPEG images, and the each frame is used as a video frame.

 [Flask](http://flask.pocoo.org/) is a micro-framework for Python based on Werkzeug, Jinja 2 and good intentions.
-Just few lines of codes, you can stream Senbay Video frames via web-browser.
+Just few lines of codes, you can stream Senbay Video using MotionJPEG.

-For using Flask, you need to install it.
+For using Flask, you need to install Flask package.
 ```shell
 pip install flask
 ```

-[app.py](./server/) in the server directory is the sample app.
-You just execute following command on your terminal to stream Senbay Video frames.
+[app.py](./server/) is a sample server based on Flask.
+You just execute the following command on your terminal to stream Senbay Video frames.
 By the default setting, you can access the frame on http://localhost:5000.
 ```shell
 flask run
 ```

 #### TODO
  - [x] RTP Live Streaming with `ffmpeg`